Skip to main content

 Type of Land:Level of Elevation

-Lower Hills:Altitude ranging from 270 to 1500 mtrs.
+Lower Hills:Altitude ranging from 270 to 1500 meters

-Mid Hills:Altitude ranging from 1500 mtrs. to 2000 mtrs.
+Mid Hills:Altitude ranging from 1500 meters. to 2000 meters

-Higher Hills:Altitude ranging from 2000 mtrs. to 3000 mtrs.
+Higher Hills:Altitude ranging from 2000 meters. to 3000 meters

-Alpine Zone:Altitude above 3900 mtrs. with vegetation.
+Alpine Zone:Altitude above 3900 meters. with vegetation

 Sikkim: Brief Characteristics of Soil: